-Leaders in most organizations typically agree that innovation is a good idea, so they set innovation as a key organizational strategy and then neglect to define what it means within the context of their organization.
+Leaders in most organizations agree that innovation is a good idea, so they set innovation as a top organizational strategy and then neglect to define what it means within the context of their organization.
 As a result, everyone is left knowing innovation is important and that they’re supposed to do it, but wondering exactly what they’re supposed to be doing and how.

 Without clarity on what they need to do differently, people can’t mobilize in a cohesive way to create the value and results the innovation strategy is meant to produce.
 In short, when thinking about how to develop an innovation strategy, they’re missing the detailed thinking that transforms innovation from something we want to see into something we do.

 How to Develop an Innovation Strategy: Start with Defining Innovation

 The first step in developing an innovation strategy is actually to take a step back and ensure everyone is on the same page with what innovation means within the context of the organization.
 Innovation isn’t a one-size fits all proposition – it needs to be outcome-driven and approached in a way that’s relevant to organizational needs and capacity.

 Our team is frequently engaged by private and public sector organizations to help them get their innovation strategies off the ground.
 Our facilitated innovation strategy workshops always begin by engaging leaders in first defining what innovation means for their organization.
 Then, through a Creative Problem Solving process, we ask them to consider some key questions, such as:

 - What are some examples of past innovations in our organization?

 - What are our strengths with regards to innovation?
 Our weaknesses?